kubeflow/website/content/en/docs/components/pipelines/sdk/component-development.md

 When you design your component's code, consider the following:

-*   Which inputs are small enough to pass by value?
+*   Which inputs can be passed to your component by value?
 Examples of inputs that you can pass by value include numbers, booleans, and short strings.
+Any value that you could reasonably pass as a command-line argument can be passed to your component by value.
 All other inputs must be stored as files, with the paths passed into your function.
+*   To return an output from your component, the output's data must be stored as a file.
-*   Your component's outputs must be stored as files.
-Kubeflow Pipelines passes paths as inputs to your component paths that you can use to store your component's outputs.
+    When you define your component, you let Kubeflow Pipelines know what outputs your component produces.
+When your pipeline runs, Kubeflow Pipelines passes the paths that you use to store your component's outputs as inputs to your component.
+*   Outputs are typically written to a single file.
+In some cases, you may need to return a directory of files as an output.
+In this case, create a directory at the output path and write the output files to that location.
+In both cases, it may be necessary to create parent directories if they do not exist.
 *   Your component's goal may be to create a dataset in an external service, such as a BigQuery table.
 In this case, it may make sense for the component to output an identifier for the produced data, such as a table name,